Boundary Survey - The purpose of this survey is to establish or document the

-perimeter of a parcel or tract of land and locate fixed improvements upon the land.
+the perimeter of a parcel or tract of land and locate fixed improvements upon

 Topographic Survey - The location of existing features in a specified area to